viktmar/viktmar.github.io/content/posts/2024-11-12-learn-any-language.md

 Lastly, all needed was to put all together to create an Anki deck.
 The Python library `genanki` allows creating Anki decks programmatically.
-As the `README.md` was very long, I first tried to give my colleague ChatGPT a chance to make the draft of the script.
+As the `README.md` was very long, I first tried to give my colleague ChatGPT a chance to make a draft of the script.
 Unsurprisingly, it did not work right away.
 Unfortunately, and again, unsurprisingly, pointing out the bugs to ChatGPT brought in some new bugs without fixing the old ones.
+Still, it helped, as I did not need to look up all the package-specific syntax myself.
 So I read (some of) the `README.md`, fixed the bugs, and viola.
 Below is the script which takes all parts, the words, the translations, and the audio, and creates and saves the Anki deck.